testsigmahq/testsigma-docs/src/pages/docs/addons/Faqs/connect-mongodb-and-postgresql-via-addon.md

 ---
 title: "Connect MongoDB & PostgreSQL Databases"
-metadesc: "How to Connect MongoDB & PostgreSQL Databases"
+metadesc: "Install an addon to connect MongoDB and PostgreSQL databases in Testsigma.
+Learn how to set up a database connection to MongoDB in Testsigma Application"
 noindex: false
 order: 17.9
 page_id: "Connect MongoDB & PostgreSQL Databases"